EduFatou/handball-AI-coach/README.md

-# Athlera × Learn Handball — Video Analysis UI
+# Handball — Video Analysis UI

 A small, client-first React app where a coach uploads a handball video and receives coach-style feedback plus 2–3 recommended exercises.
 Analysis is simulated locally by default; optionally, you can enable real AI feedback via a secure Netlify Function that uses the Gemini API key stored in server-side environment variables.